rdo-infra/puppet-dlrn/README.md

 The module has been tested on Fedora and CentOS.

 **Important note about letsencrypt module:**This module requires puppet module letsencrypt > 1.0.0 (commit 3c5d17697f14a32f51b24d11f5c6a164d43c1a54 is required).
 At the time of writing this version of puppet-dlrn, latest version in puppetforge is 1.0.0 so until it's updated in puppetforge it must be cloned from  https://github.com/danzilio/puppet-letsencrypt.

+## Contributing

+The project is now using the Gerrit infrastructure at https://review.rdoproject.org, so please submit reviews there.